Bushey Cemetery and Prayer Halls, London – Projects

 - Waugh Thistleton Architects

 - United Synagogue

 A new cemetery for United Synagogue situated within the heart of London’s Greenbelt in Bushey.
 The sensitive design has involved the collaboration of the architects Waugh Thistleton, landscape architects J&L Gibbons, United Synagogue and Elliott Wood acting as civil and structural engineers.

-The project is being delivered in two phases, the initial enabling works phase involved the installation of the major civil engineering and landscaping works; involving a series of swales, weirs and ponds to help maintain natural drainage on the site and provide new habitats for wildlife.
-The second phase sees the construction of the prayer halls and associated buildings.
-These are being constructed in loadbearing rammed earth walls and glulaminated timber roofs.
-Elliott Wood have worked closely with the architects and rammed earth specialists to provide a robust solution that delivers the ambitious 7.0m high structures with simple, elegant detailing.
+The project was delivered in two phases, the initial enabling works phase involved the installation of the major civil engineering and landscaping works; involving a series of swales, weirs and ponds to help maintain natural drainage on the site and provide new habitats for wildlife.
+The second phase was the construction of the prayer halls and associated buildings.
+These were constructed in loadbearing rammed earth walls and glulaminated timber roofs.
+Elliott Wood worked closely with the architects and rammed earth specialists to provide a robust solution that delivered the ambitious 7.0m high structures with simple, elegant detailing.